Engineering camp at WVU's Statler College is about more than circuits and gizmos

 At the middle school portion, grade schoolers argued with each other over who got to be mayor for their assigned project.
 Ditching voting, one group settled the matter with rock paper scissors, with rematches demanded when it didn’t go someone’s way.

-One of the counselors, Connor Anderson, is an incoming senior in mechanical and aerospace engineering.
-His love of teaching is what led him to become a counselor this year.
+Connor Anderson’s love of teaching is what led him to become a counselor this year.
 He corralled middle schoolers for a lesson about how civil engineering happens.
 Although topics touched on infrastructure, municipal cooperation and industry, the main goal for the exercise was learning how to work together so that their differences could complement each other for the common good of all.

 “It’s very important that kids learn more about the world,” Anderson said.
 “Kids are very curious.
 Their brains are like sponges.
 It’s important that we teach them about all these different things in STEM so they come out with some kind of lesson being learned.”